‘The whole city laid off’: US jobless claims climb sky high

 Legislation signed last week by President Donald Trump could distribute $1 billion among states to help with the administration of unemployment claims.
 But it could take a while for that money to reach the states.

 Under legislation pending Wednesday in Congress, unemployed workers would get whatever amount a state usually provides for jobless benefits, plus a $600 per week add-on funded by the federal government.
+That boost could last up to four months.

 Many recently unemployed workers have reported frustrations with jammed phone lines and overloaded internet sites as they try to apply for unemployment aid.